home-assistant/home-assistant.io/source/_integrations/signalmessenger.markdown

 The requirements are:

 - You need to set up the Signal Messenger REST API.
-- You need a spare phone number which needs to be registered first.
+- You need a spare phone number to register with the Signal Messenger service.

 Please follow those [instructions](https://github.com/bbernhard/signal-cli-rest-api/blob/master/doc/HOMEASSISTANT.md), to set up the Signal Messenger REST API.